LyricHa/ECEN403-CAPSTONE/README.md

-# ECEN403-CAPSTONE
+# ECEN404-CAPSTONE App Branch
-Repository for the ECEN 403 CAPSTONE group for the Solar Lighting System
+Repository for the Android Mobile Application for the ECEN 404 CAPSTONE group for the Solar Lighting System